ClangBuiltLinux/IWYUScripts/README.md

 ## build_intermediary.py
 ```
-python build_intermediary.py -c compile_commands.json -j $(nproc)
+python build_intermediary.py -c compile_commands.json -j $(nproc) -e .ll
 ```
 The build intermediary file will build files with a specific file extension for the entire compile_commands.json.
 The default extension is .i but can be changed with the -e flag.
-Pass in whatever arguments are necessary with the -a flag the default is -E.